team3cord/PCS-JS-immersion/notes/angular.md

 ##  core concepts

   * two-way data binding => any changes to the view are immediately reflected in the model & an changes to the model are propogated to the view
-  * dependency injection => sub system incharge of creating components, resolving their dependencies & providing them to other components as requested
+  * dependency injection => sub system incharge of creating components, resolving their dependencies & providing them to other components as requested    * passing an object to a function helps with modularity
   * controllers => attached to the DOM 'ng-controller' incapsulates angular $scope  & method for adding or responding to behavior in the controller scope
   * expressions => are JS like code snipets placed in bindings {{ example }}
   * services => Angular services are substitutable objects that are wired together using dependency injection (DI).
 You can use services to organize and share code across your app
   * scopes => obj that  refers to the app model. execution context for expressions  arranged in hierarchy mimicing the DOM structure of the app  scopes can watch expressions & propagate events
+    * $scope is the convention for adding properties & methods to the controller & tying it to the view
   *
 ---